-NextEra shares gained 34% year-to-date, and trades just off record highs.
+After cratering in March, NextEra shares have rebounded quite well, given how tough it has been for other energy companies.
 Potential valuation concerns aside, NextEra looks like a winner.
 It serves customers in the southern Florida region, still one of the nation’s fastest-growing areas.

-A 35 P/E multiple is high for the space but not outlandishly so.
-And a 2.15% dividend yield provides income along the way.
+A 39 P/E multiple is high for the space but not outlandishly so.
+And a nearly 2% dividend yield provides income along the way.

 Investors looking for value in the space might look for a smaller play like cheaper Dominion Energy (NYSE:D).
 But it’s usually worth paying for quality, and NextEra Energy looks like one of the best utility stocks out there.

 McCormick & Company (NYSE:MKC) is another quality company whose valuation might spook some investors.
 But MKC stock very rarely is offered cheaply.

 The company’s market leadership in spices and seasonings provides both an impressive moat and protection against economic downturns.
 MKC stock did dip after the company acquired French’s mustard and Frank’s RedHot sauce from Reckitt Benckiser (OTCMKTS:RBGLY) at a price that looked a bit high to many investors.
 But MKC has recovered those gains and then some.

 Top-line growth for McCormick likely isn’t going to be explosive, but it will be steady.
 The same has been true of MKC stock, which has returned an average of 13% a year over the past decade, including dividends.